threefoldtech/threefold_hub/docs/deployment/testnet/README.md

 ## Orchestrator configuration

 The orchestrator is [configured](./config/gbt.yaml) to request batch for every send-to-eth tx.
-The relayer is enabled and it relays only batches with fees larger than .0001 BUSD.
+The relayer is enabled and it relays only batches with fees larger than 3 TFT.
 The orchestrator must be run by every validator in the cosmos chain.
 But they don't have to necessarily run the relayer, only one is sufficient.

 The service file used to run it can be found [here](./services/threefold-gbt.service).
 ## Chain node service